Lizards of Wisconsin

 Lizards protect themselves from predators by not being seen.
 Most are well camouflaged, blending in with their surroundings.
 They also avoid detection by spending much of their time under rocks, bushes, or other suitable cover.
 Lizards that live in the desert will often flatten their bodies against the ground to eliminate their shadow.

 If a lizard is detected, it usually flees fast to escape.
-Prairie racerunners have been clocked at up to 18 miles per hour.
+Six-lined prairie racerunners have been clocked at up to 18 miles per hour.
 Not bad for a critter that is only 6-9 inches long.
 Most lizards have one or more retreats, usually burrows that they can return to for safety.
 Many smaller lizards will inflate their bodies, elevate their bodies by extending their legs, or do a series of quick push-ups all in an effort to scare off predators.
 As a last resort, a lizard may turn to face its attacker.
 Sometimes it will even jump forward in a show of aggression and bite its attacker.

 Here's a fun fact.
 Horned lizards, found in the southwestern United States, are able to squirt blood from their eyes at a distance of up to seven feet!
 Some predators don't like the taste of blood (imagine that!) so they'll abandon an attack if they are squirted in the mouth or eyes.